1,399 total views, 3 views today

-It goes without saying that the simplest way to reduce food waste is not to produce it in the first place.
-But it’s happening and you need to know how much is being wasted each year.
-It’s the starting point.
-When you know this, you can do something about it.
+When you know what and how much is being wasted, you can do something about it.
 Get a system in place.
 We will always vote for a digital one.

 Once you know what, you can figure out why.
 If you are tracking multiple sites, you can compare and see if there is more waste in one area than another, so you’ll know if there is something specific wrong with a given site e.g. over-preparation, portion over-sizing or spoiled food.